 It’s best to discuss brand and model options with a knowledgeable sales specialist (at REI or other specialty bike shops) to get an understanding of the relationship between bike quality, performance and price.
 Narrow your selection to 2 or 3 models and be sure to take a test ride to find out which one feels right.

 REI offers a selection of 29er mountain bikes for the budget conscious (starting around $600) to the committed enthusiast ($2,000 and up).
-Brands represented include our own Novara brand plus bikes from Cannondale, GT, Marin and Scott.
+Brands represented include our own Co-op Cycles brand plus bikes from Cannondale, Ghost, Diamondback and Salsa.
 Note: Bike availability varies between REI stores and REI.com; some models may have sold out for the season.